coral-xyz/anchor-book/src/prerequisites/useful_resources.md

 ## Solana

 The next chapter explains some of the basic concepts required to make it through this book.
-That said, our intro chapter currently only briefly covers the basics, so we also recommend checking out the the official [Solana developers page](https://solana.com/developers).
+That said, our intro chapter currently only briefly covers the basics, so we also recommend checking out the official [Solana developers page](https://solana.com/developers).